The difference between forex and futures trading in Hong Kong

 Fluctuations in rates

-Futures allow traders to protect themselves against fluctuations in rates by limiting how much they want to pay or receive on their trades.
+Futures allow traders to protect themselves against rate fluctuations by limiting how much they want to pay or receive on their trades.
 Your losses will always stay within an acceptable range, even if the rate takes off without notice.

-On the other hand, forex trading leaves you exposed to any changes in the rates, and it’s easy to find yourself on the losing end of a significant amount.
+On the other hand, forex trading exposes you to any rate changes, and it’s easy to find yourself on the losing end of a significant amount.

 Finally

 Educate yourself first!
-If you can’t be bothered doing your research, leave the trading to the pros and choose ETFs (exchange-traded funds) instead – they all track international indexes such as Standard & Poor 500.
+If you can’t be bothered doing your research, leave the trading to the pros and choose ETFs (exchange-traded funds) instead—they all track international indexes such as the Standard & Poor 500.

 When investing in futures or forex, always watch market activity closely, try not to chase after significant returns, don’t trade too much, and don’t hold on to bad trades.
 Beginner traders interested in trading futures are advised to use an experienced and reputable online broker from Saxo Bank.